|The University of Adelaide||Home | Faculties & Divisions | Search|

 To link to this page, please use the following URL:

-Joanna is a Visiting Research Fellow at the School of Medicine University of Adelaide and a Research Fellow at Australian National University where she spends the majority of her time.
+Joanna is also a Visiting Research Fellow at the School of Medicine University of Adelaide

-Joanna’s research focuses on the assessment and measurement of healthy ageing and how we can help older adults live productive and healthy lives for as long as possible.
-Joanna has a PhD in Human Cognitive Neuroscience at the University of Edinburgh, a Master of Research in Psychology from the University of St Andrews, a Master of Science in Psychology from the University of York, and a Bachelor of Science (Hons) in Psychology from the University of Wales Cardiff.
+Joanna joined the Australian National University as a Dementia Collaborative Research Centre Research Fellow in May 2014 and was an Associate Investigator for the ARC Centre for Excellence in Population Ageing at the ANU.
+Joanna worked for an Australian General Practice Training Provider between 2013-2014 after finishing her PhD in 2012.
+Joanna has a PhD in Human Cognitive Neuroscience from the University of Edinburgh (UK, 2012), a Master of Research in Psychophysics from the University of St Andrews (UK), a Master of Science in Psychology from the University of York (UK), and a Bachelor of Science (Hons) in Psychology from the University of Wales Cardiff (UK).